 I asked Georgina how she decorates her figolli.
 This was her text reply to me “Dolly, you asked me how I decorate my figolli.
 I first outline each cookie.
 Then I do spoon some icing and fill in the outline as smoothly as I can.
 And then I use the tube thingie to decorate the design.
 It’s a labor of love.”
 I concur; it is indeed a labor of love!
 Georgina also shared a few photos of her making Easter figolli.

-If you would like the recipe for Maltese Easter figolli, check out Georgina’s post on how to make figolli.
-Georgina’s Maltese Figolli Recipe
+If you would like the recipe for Maltese Easter figolli, check out Georgina’s blog Georgina’s Maltese Figolli Recipe

 Happy Easter & Happy Spring!